* Five faults in parts ranging from steering to seats in 29 models

 * Toyota gives no cost estimate for recall

-* Recall is second largest by Toyota to date (Adds U.S. analyst comments on recalls)
+* Recall is second largest by Toyota to date (Adds byline, detail and background on recent recalls)

-Toyota said problems were also found in the Pontiac Vibe and the Subaru Trezia, two models the automaker built for General Motors and Fuji Heavy Industries.
+Toyota said faults were also found in the Pontiac Vibe and the Subaru Trezia, two models the automaker built for General Motors and Fuji Heavy Industries.

 The automaker did not say now much the recalls would cost, and it was not clear if the faults stemmed from Toyota’s suppliers or its manufacturing process.